beloglazov/openstack-neat/doc/blueprint/src/openstack-neat-blueprint.md

 #### Underload Detection.

-Underload detection is done by a specified in the configuration underload detection algorithm.
+Underload detection is done by a specified in the configuration underload detection algorithm (`algorithm_underload_detection`).
 The algorithm has a pre-defined interface, which allows substituting different implementations of the algorithm.
-The configured algorithm is invoked by the local manager and accepts the historical data about the resource usage by the VMs running on the host as an input.
+The configured algorithm is invoked by the local manager and accepts historical data about the resource usage by the VMs running on the host as an input.
 An underload detection algorithm returns a decision of whether the host is underloaded.

 #### Overload Detection.

-Overload detection is done by a specified in the configuration overload detection algorithm.
+Overload detection is done by a specified in the configuration overload detection algorithm (`algorithm_overload_detection`).
 Similarly to underload detection, all overload detection algorithms implement a pre-defined interface to enable configuration-driven substitution of difference implementations.
-The configured algorithm is invoked by the local manager and accepts the historical data about the resource usage by the VMs running on the host as an input.
+The configured algorithm is invoked by the local manager and accepts historical data about the resource usage by the VMs running on the host as an input.
 An overload detection algorithm returns a decision of whether the host is overloaded.

 #### VM Selection.

 If a host is overloaded, it is necessary to select VMs to migrate from the host to avoid performance degradation.
-This is done by a specified in the configuration VM selection algorithm.
-Similarly to underload and overload detection algorithms, different VM selection algorithm can plugged in according to configuration.
-A VM selection algorithm accepts the historical data about the resource usage the VMs running on the host and returns a set of VMs to migrate from the host.
+This is done by a specified in the configuration VM selection algorithm (`algorithm_vm_selection`).
+Similarly to underload and overload detection algorithms, different VM selection algorithm can plugged in according to the configuration.
+A VM selection algorithm accepts historical data about the resource usage the VMs running on the host and returns a set of VMs to migrate from the host.

 ### Data Collector